kodybrown/dos/README.md

 #### sort.exe [mingw/cygwin]

-> The Microsoft version of sort.exe works just fine, but the nix version allows me to sort and remove duplicates.
+> The Microsoft version of sort.exe works just fine, but the nix version allows me to also remove duplicates.

 #### cat.exe